Optional Lectio Divina Prayer

 Discuss: Do you believe in the real presence?
 Could you explain it to someone else?
 What difference does this truth make in your life?

 LOVE NEAR US

 Love wants to be near the one it loves.
 And the God who is love ardently longs to be close to us.
-That’s why he remains dwelling among us here on earth in the Eucharist.
+That’s why he dwells among us here on Earth in the Eucharist.

 The presence of that divine love in Christ had a powerful impact on people’s lives 2,000 years ago in Galilee.
 It overcame illness, drove away darkness, brought healing to those who were suffering, shared forgiveness in the face of sin.
 Did you know we can encounter that same powerful presence of Jesus in the Eucharist?
 And we can encounter him not only when we receive him in Holy Communion at Mass, but also when we draw near to him in all the tabernacles in all our Catholic churches around the world.

 If you want to draw near to divine love himself and experience the power of his real presence in your life — the power to guide, comfort and strengthen you — receive Jesus in the Eucharist as often as you can and visit him in the chapel where he continues to reside in the tabernacle, where the sacred hosts are kept.

 The greatest love story of all time is contained in a tiny white host.

 Do we approach Holy Communion with the same reverence and devotion that the little Chinese girl had?
 She went to such great lengths, even risking her own life, to draw near to Christ’s presence in the Eucharist, to love him in Eucharistic adoration and receive him in Communion each day.
 Do you have that same desire?
 What sacrifices are you willing to make to draw near to him?